SETI in 2020: Target and Frequency Selection ( papers)

 Arguments for searches for artifacts within the solar system are as old as modern SETI \citep{Bracewell60}, but the idea seems to have new resonance these days. \citet{Gertz2020a} made one such argument, and includes some suggestions for how to search.

-Developing ideas by \citet{Wolfe1985}, \citet{Turnbull03b}, and others, \citet{Gertz2020b} made a good argument that white dwarfs, evolved stars, and similar objects, while presumably poor targets for searches for biosignatures, and actually good targets for technosignature searches because they have have given rise to a technological species that has outlived its host planet.
+Developing ideas by \citet{Wolfe1985}, \citet{Turnbull03b}, and others, \citet{Gertz2020b} made a good argument that white dwarfs, evolved stars, and similar objects, while presumably poor targets for searches for biosignatures, are actually good targets for technosignature searches because they have given rise to a technological species that has outlived its host planet.

 \citet{Cirkovic2020a} argued that M dwarfs are poor targets for radio SETI, because their frequent flaring would interfere with the development of radio technology on their planets (although I wonder whether the presence of a powerful and important radio source like a flaring star nearby would not \textit{increase} the likelihood of the development of such technology).